dp80/HackerRank/README.md

 # HackerRank

-This repository contains code from HackerRank problems solved
+## This repository contains solved java code problems from HackerRank